emeldursun/carelinelive-interview-task-qa/README.md

 10. As a user, I should have a visual indication that a task is done
 11. As a user, I should be able to mark all tasks as done
 12. As a user, I should be able to mark a task as not done

+# Submission

+Please fork this repository and add your changes.
+Once you're happy with your changes, please send us a link.